raffitch/flowmeter/README.md

    weight is streamed alongside the pulse count.
 Pressure (in MPa) is reported on every frame along with the commanded set‑point.
 2. Run `python3 flowmeter.py` and select the correct serial port.
-3. Open `index.html` in a browser.
+3. Open `index.html` (Flow Mapper) in a browser.
 4. Enter the regulator version along with starting and ending pressures (MPa).
    The page shows the corresponding 0–10 V drive levels.
-A slider lets you tweak the pressure interactively; the browser sends the set‑point in real time and plots both the measured (solid) and commanded (dotted) pressures.
 Choose whether to use the flow sensor or scale, then press **Start** to capture a run.
 The bridge ramps the pressure from the start value to the end value over the course of the run, stopping when the selected pulse or time limit is reached.
 The calibration volume is fixed at 1 L.

 The plotted curve can be saved to CSV or PNG.
 Each CSV contains run metadata (start/end time, volume, regulator version, programmed start/end pressure) plus